Persian cat: Life span

+Internal medical conditions

 Polycystic kidney disease (PKD) which causes kidney failure in affected adult cats has an incidence rate of 36–49% in the Persian breed.
-The breed – and derived ones, like the British Longhair and Himalayan – are especially prone to autosomal dominant polycystic kidney disease (ADPKD).
+A study in Japan of cats suspected to have kidney problems found that 46% of tested Persian cats had the PKD1 mutation, which is responsible for feline polycystic kidney disease (PKD).
+Previous ultrasonographic studies (involving procedures likely to be performed on cats suspected of kidney problems) found a PKD rate in Persian and related breeds of 49.2% in the UK, 43% in Australia, and 41.8% in France.
+The cause of PKD in the Persian is an autosomal dominant mutation to the PKD1 gene.

 Cysts develop and grow in the kidney over time, replacing kidney tissues and enlarging the kidney.
 Kidney failure develops later in life, at an average age of 7 years old (ranging from 3 to 10 years old).
-Symptoms include excessive drinking and urination, reduced appetite, weight loss and depression.
+Symptoms include excessive drinking and urination, reduced appetite, weight loss, and depression.
 The disease is autosomal dominant and DNA screening is the preferred method of eliminating the gene in the breed.
 Because of DNA testing, most responsible Persian breeders now have cats that no longer carry the PKD gene, hence their offspring also do not have the gene.
-Before DNA screening was available, ultrasound was done.
+Before DNA screening was available, an ultrasound was done.
 However, an ultrasound is only as good as the day that it is done, and many cats that were thought to be clear, were in fact, a carrier of the PKD gene.
 Only DNA screening and breeding cats that are negative for the PKD gene will produce kittens that are also negative for the gene, effectively removing this gene from the breeding pool.